KEEP CATS SAFE AT CHRISTMAS

 As for a live tree, many cats like to sleep under the tree and smell the outdoors.
 Never put any type of chemicals in the tree water though, because cats will drink from the tree stand and you want to avoid any chance of poisoning your feline friend.

-After leaving the tree bare for at least three days — most cats are used to seeing it in the house and it is no longer interesting.
+After leaving the tree bare for at least three days, most cats are used to seeing it in the house and it is no longer interesting.
 If you find they are climbing the tree, try to ignore it.
 When they don’t get yelled at, cats figure they are not doing anything wrong so they tend to get bored after they have thoroughly investigated the new presence in the house and leave it alone.

-Put the lights on at night so the cats get used to it..
-Then it’s time to tackle the ornaments, I suggest you put wooden and fabric ornaments on the bottom of the tree so the cats can safely bat at them.
-Any breakable ornaments should be put up high where they are less likely (notice I said less likely) to get knocked off the tree and broken.
+• Any breakable ornaments should be put up high where they are less likely (notice I said less likely) to get knocked off the tree and broken.
 It’s the best way to protect your special Christmas treasures and not have to keep them safely in a box instead of enjoying them on your tree.

 As you give your cats special treats of human food, it is important to remember that some foods do not belong in feline stomachs.
 Never give your cats chicken or turkey bones as they can splinter and become lodged in your cat’s throat or puncture the intestines and stomach.
-Chocolate is very dangerous, and you need to keep your gift boxes of chocolate in the cupboards.
+Chocolate is very dangerous, so you’ll need to keep your gift boxes of chocolate in the cupboards.
 Make sure your trash can is not easily accessible — turkey bones wrapped in aluminum foil can be doubly dangerous if ingested.

 Ribbons and bows should not be left under the tree unsupervised as it’s very tempting for cats to chew on them.
 If you really love wrapping up those perfect gifts, keep them in your closets until “Santa” or your holiday visitors arrive.